JosueIRuiz/Python-Music-Visualizer-/README.md

-# 🎵 Pro Python Audio Visualizer Suite
+# 🎵 Python Audio Visualizer Suite

 A robust, multi-tool audio visualization suite built in Python.
 This project features a central UI Hub that allows users to launch real-time microphone visualizers, or process pre-recorded audio files and automatically export them as high-quality `.mp4` videos.